top of page

 Earlier eras used this language informally; contemporary philosophy is beginning to formalize it.

-Where your model fits in this trend
+Where the IE model fits in this trend

-Your model is ahead of the curve, not behind it.
+IE is ahead of the curve, not behind it.

 Most contemporary work: